Public speaking. Just the thought of having to get on stage inspires anxiety-fueled questions such as:

 One of the most fascinating things about public speaking is that our nonverbal behavior communicates more than the words we say.
 When we studied hundreds of hours of TED talks, we were shocked to find that speakers got the same ratings whether viewers watched the talks on mute or with sound.
-Even more surprising was that people could accurately predict in the first seven seconds whether or not the talk is successful.
+Even more surprising was that people accurately could predict in the first seven seconds whether the talk would be successful.
 Crazy, right?
-Our research also found that public speaking strategies like hand gestures, smiling and vocal variety are essential for captivating audiences.
+Our research also found that public speaking tactics, such as hand gestures, smiling and vocal variety are essential for captivating audiences.
 Some other important nonverbal speaking tips:

 - Don’t self-block.
-When we get nervous, we tend to try to minimize the amount of space our body takes up.
+When we get nervous, we tend to try minimizing the amount of space our body takes up.
 We also subconsciously try to barricade our body from the audience with crossed arms or a podium.
 I recommend holding a clicker or microphone.
-This might seem counterintuitive but it forces you to uncross your arms and harder to put your hands in your pocket.
+This might seem counterintuitive, but it forces you to uncross your arms and makes putting your hands in your pockets more difficult.

 - Carry one bag.
 Nonverbal communication goes beyond the body into colors we wear, clothes and accessories.
-One set of research has found that people who carry more than one thing–like a purse and a briefcase or a briefcase and a coat are perceived to be less organized and more forgetful.
-So, before going into a meeting or event be sure to consolidate your bags, leave coats and extra things in the car or give your coat to the receptionist to hang so you do not have to carry it in with you.
+One set of research has found that people who carry more than one thing–such as a purse and a briefcase or a briefcase and a coat are perceived to be less organized and more forgetful.
+Before going into a meeting or event, be sure to consolidate your bags, leave coats and extra things in the car or give your coat to the receptionist to hang up so you do not have to carry it in with you.

 - Avoid self-touch.
-There are a few nervous body language cues you want to avoid doing when speaking.
+You want to avoid a few nervous body language cues when speaking.
 The most common nervous body language cues are self-touch gestures.
-Specifically you want to avoid wringing your hands, cracking your knuckles, touching your face or hair or biting your lips.
-If you need to hold a clicker — this can anchor your hands.
+Specifically, you want to avoid wringing your hands, cracking your knuckles, touching your face or hair or biting your lips.
+If you need to hold a clicker, that can anchor your hands.

 #5: Channel Your Fear